xastrix/eblenix_csgo_public/README.md

 ## Using
 Visual Studio is required for compilation, i am using the 2017 version, compile eblenix_csgo & eblenix_injector and open the injector, then inject it into the game.
 The menu is navigated with the arrow keys, and it can be opened by pressing the ```INSERT``` key.
-### Important
+### Some info
-Keep in mind that the code may contain errors since this cheat was developed a long time ago during the pandemic, but I have other more important projects now and stopped dedicating time to it.
-Also, the cheat lacks a skin changer because my friends and I used this cheat for playing and we didn't need a skin changer.
+There are errors in the code; if I have free time, I will try to fix them.
+Also, the cheat does not have a skin changer because when I used this cheat, I did not need a skin changer, so I considered it unnecessary.